Mary McCormack

 Mary McCormack (born February 8, 1969) is an American actress.

 She has had leading roles as Justine Appleton on the series Murder One (1995–1997), as Deputy National Security Adviser Kate Harper on The West Wing (2004–2006), as Deputy U.S. Marshal Mary Shannon on In Plain Sight (2008–2012), and as Peggy on the comedy series The Kids Are Alright (2018–2019).

-McCormack's film roles include Private Parts (1997), Deep Impact (1998), True Crime (1999), Mystery, Alaska (1999), K-PAX (2001), Dickie Roberts: Former Child Star (2003) and 1408 (2007).
+McCormack's film roles include Private Parts (1997), Deep Impact (1998), True Crime (1999), Mystery, Alaska (1999), K-PAX (2001), Dickie Roberts: Former Child Star (2003), and 1408 (2007).

-Early life
+Early life and education

 McCormack was born in Plainfield, New Jersey.
 She is the daughter of Norah and William McCormack.
 Her parents divorced in 1990.
-Her sister Bridget was the chief justice of the Michigan Supreme Court and a professor of law at the University of Michigan Law School.
+Her sister Bridget is a now-retired chief justice of the Michigan Supreme Court and former professor of law at the University of Michigan Law School.
 Her brother William is an actor, writer and producer who has appeared in a recurring role as FBI agent Robert O'Connor on In Plain Sight.

 In 1987, McCormack graduated from the Wardlaw-Hartridge School in Edison, New Jersey.
-In 1991, she received her BA in comparative arts, specifically painting and creative writing, from Trinity College in Hartford, Connecticut.
+In 1991, she received her bachelor of arts degree in comparative arts, specifically painting and creative writing, from Trinity College in Hartford, Connecticut.

 Career

 McCormack began her acting career at age 12, performing in Gian Carlo Menotti's Christmas opera Amahl and the Night Visitors.
 She continued her stage work in musicals and finished an acting program at the William Esper Studio.
-She has worked in New York theater productions, including The Atlantic Theater Company, Alice's 4th Floor, and Naked Angels, where she appeared in Jon Robin Baitz's A Fair Country.
+She has worked in New York City theater productions, including the Atlantic Theater Company, Alice's 4th Floor, and Naked Angels, where she appeared in Jon Robin Baitz's A Fair Country.

 McCormack portrayed Justine Appleton on Murder One (1995-1997) and also starred in the HBO series K Street.
 She starred in Howard Stern's movie Private Parts in 1997.
-In 2004, McCormack joined the cast of The West Wing as Deputy National Security Advisor and ex-CIA officer Kate Harper.
+In 2004, McCormack joined the cast of The West Wing as deputy national security advisor and ex-CIA officer Kate Harper.
 Her character soon became a recurring role throughout the last three seasons.

 McCormack starred in the USA Network series In Plain Sight.
 She portrayed Mary Shannon, a deputy United States marshal attached to the Albuquerque, New Mexico, office of the Federal Witness Security Program (WITSEC), more commonly known as the Federal Witness Protection Program.
 On July 28, 2010, the show was renewed for its fourth and fifth seasons, to run in 2011 and 2012.
 The show was ended in 2011, making the fifth season its last.
 After its end, McCormack was cast as the lead in Kari Lizer's untitled comedy pilot on ABC.

 McCormack was nominated for the 2008 Tony Award for Best Performance by a Featured Actress in a Play for the role of Gretchen in the 2008 Broadway revival of Boeing Boeing.